Marker Logo

 this page online

-marker.
-A Progressive City (here, next to this marker); The Occupied Town in War and Reconstruction (here, next to this marker); A More Healthy Community (a few steps from this marker); Into the Modern Era (a few steps from this marker); a different marker also named The Occupied Town in War and Reconstruction (a few steps from this marker); Antebellum Prosperity and Institutional Growth (a few steps from this marker); A Town Emerges on the Water's Edge (a few steps from this marker); Settlers Discover the Spring (a few steps from this marker).
-Touch for a list and map of all markers in Murfreesboro.
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: A Progressive City (here, next to this marker); The Occupied Town in War and Reconstruction (here, next to this marker); A More Healthy Community (a few steps from this marker); Into the Modern Era (a few steps from this marker); a different marker also named The Occupied Town in War and Reconstruction (a few steps from this marker); Antebellum Prosperity and Institutional Growth (a few steps from this marker); A Town Emerges on the Water's Edge (a few steps from this marker); Settlers Discover the Spring (a few steps from this marker).
+Touch for a list and map

 Building a Victorian City Marker image.
 Click for full size.